October 10, 2025

 • 20 pieces of lumber → "Dock B – Rear Access"

 These tags are recorded during order entry and automatically printed on packing slips, build sheets, and driver manifests.
-Drivers can then unload with complete clarity and zero guesswork.
+Drivers unload with complete clarity and zero guesswork.
+No phone calls.
+No confusion.
+No mistakes.

 Why It Matters for Drywall & Building Material Distributors